rohanshah13/VOTE/README.md

 # Bandit Elections

-To run a full experiment, you only need to look at runElectionBatch.py
+To run a full experiment, you only need run the command `python3 runElectionBatch.py --dataset [dataset] --algorithm [algorithm]'`

 The script takes two command line arguments